alextanhongpin/architecture-decision-records/golang/017-use-locking.md

 Instead of expiring the token, we persist it indefinitely, but check if the last refreshed at is within a certain interval, e.g 5 mins.
 Then we run a cron to extend it periodically.
 This is safer sibce the data will never be deleted during the process.

+### Alternative

+How to handle locking between different client?

+Let's say we have `Foo` that obtains a lock.
+Another client `Bar` attempts to acquire the lock too.
+We have several possible alternative for `Bar`.

+1. fail fast, `Bar` cannot obtain the lock.
+Let the client decide whether to retry or not
+2. retry every interval until it can obtain
+3. retry every interval until timeout
+4. retry every interval until context canceled
+5. retry n times until it can obtain, fail otherwise

 ### Metrics